 Caffeinated energy drinks (CEDs) are increasingly prevalent in everyday life, with global sales estimated to top USD 60 billion in the next five years (Curran and Marczinski 2017).
-Energy drinks containing caffeine include Red Bullo, Monster Energyo, and Rockstaro.
+Energy drinks containing caffeine include Red Bull[©], Monster Energy[©], and Rockstar[©].
 These are typically marketed with claims that they can boost energy, decrease fatigue, improve concentration and enhance mental alertness.
 However, concerns about marketing and consumption have led some countries to regulate a name change from 'energy' to 'stimulant' drinks (Barker 2018).
 Some professional organisations suggest banning sales of CEDs to children and young people (Schneider and Benjamin 2011).
 CEDs are sold in most EU member states.
 Cautionary labelling, aimed at children and pregnant women, is required for those CEDs that contain more than 150 mg/l of caffeine (NHS England 2014).
 Consumption of CEDs in the UK are amongst the highest worldwide for all age groups, and UK adolescents consume more than in other European countries (Hargreaves et al. 2018; Zucconi et al. 2018).
 Recently, several large UK grocery stores have voluntarily stopped selling energy drinks to those under 16 years of age (Smithers 2018; Cox 2018), and the British Soft Drinks Association has introduced a voluntary code of practice relating to the labelling and marketing of high caffeine drinks (Hargreaves et al. 2018).
 However, sales are likely to continue in smaller convenience stores nationwide, and online gaming sites are reported to advertise CED use widely (Fleming 2018).
-The UK government has announced recently a commitment to introduce legislation to end the retail sales of energy drinks to children under age 18 years (Department of Health and Social Care 2018).
+The government has recently consulted on ending the sale of energy drinks to children and adolescents (Department of Health and Social Care 2018).